 Powered with the specified 13.6-volt power source, the basic circuit delivers about 5 watts to each 8-ohm (a typical horn driver impedance) speaker paralleled in a system: 2 speakers, 10 watts; 3 speakers, 15 watts; and so on up to a maximum of 40 watts into 8 speakers (1 ohm equivalent resistance).
 Five watts of squarewave 'beep power' from a horn loudspeaker is VERY loud - something like 110-115 dB, loud enough to be easily heard a quarter mile (400m) away or more.

-Three versions of the circuit can be built: 1) a basic low-gain amplifier, 2) a high-gain version, including a no-connection variation, and 3) a self-generating version and 4) a high-power version, 6 dB louder.
+Four versions of the circuit can be built: 1) a basic low-gain amplifier, 2) a high-gain version, including a no-connection variation, 3) a self-generating version and 4) a high-power version, 6 dB louder.

 Basic Beep Amplifier